larryyueli/slidechat/README.md

 ## Contact

-If you have a question, find a bug, need a feature, or want to contribute, please open a ticket on our github page
+If you have a question, find a bug, need a feature, or want to contribute, please open a ticket on our github page.

 ## Credits